-ith Africa beset by the double scourge of illicit financial outflows and the disparity of the global economy, President Jacob Zuma says the United Nations (UN) must play a central role in tackling both issues.
+th Africa beset by the double scourge of illicit financial outflows and the disparity of the global economy, President former

+Jacob Zuma said the United Nations (UN) must play a central role in tackling both issues.

-The current structure of the global economy continues to deepen the divide between the North and South, President Zuma told the 72nd Session of the UN General Assembly (UNGA72) in New York on 20 September.
+The current structure of the global economy continues to deepen the divide between the North and South, former President Zuma told the 72nd Session of the UN General Assembly (UNGA72) in New York on 20 September.